 COPE is a short programme to help participants develop self-help techniques to cope with symptoms including breathlessness, fatigue, sleep problems and anxiety, whether these conditions are current or anticipated.
 COPE also supports patients’ to consider advance care planning in a supportive and caring environment.
 COPE stands for compassion, openness, planning and exercise.

-CHAT a six-session social support programme through which we bring together people living with a life-limiting illness to talk.
-The meet-ups are facilitated by a therapist and is designed to combat isolation with illness and enable informal chat for mutual support.
+CHAT is a weekly social support programme through which we bring together people living with a life-limiting illness to talk.
+The meet-ups are facilitated by a therapist and is designed to combat isolation with illness and enable informal chat for mutual support and self-help techniques.

 REST is a six-session programme held in the calm and tranquil environment of The Orangery.
 Our experienced therapists will share relaxation techniques throughout this programme – aimed at reducing stress and tension.